Patriotism, Devotion and Captain America

-It should come as no surprise to you that his new movie, Captain America: The First Avenger, quickens my pulse a little more than the average summer superhero movie.
 Why exactly Steve Rogers became my favorite superhero is hard to say.
 He’s not a particularly imaginative hero—no mutant powers or radioactive bug bites.
 Without the costume, he’d stretch the term “superhero” severely thin.
 He also lacks the antihero swagger of Batman or Punisher, next to whom he looks positively dorky.
 He dresses in an American flag, his only weapon is a shield, he has wings on his head and he’s forever lecturing his enemies on the virtues of democracy and equality.
-He seems a lot like the sort of hero Mike Huckabee would dress up as for Halloween.
+He seems like the sort of hero Mike Huckabee would dress up as for Halloween.

-Which makes it an odd time for Marvel to give this particular hero the multi-million dollar treatment.
-Patriotism may have been at lower ebbs in the past, but the fact that movements like the Tea Party have attempted to completely co-opt it for political means has almost made it a dirty word outside of their ideological walls.
-When we express any sort of love of America, we might feel the need to qualify it under a layer of snark and disillusionment, lest anyone mistake our patriotism for sympathy with a fringe political movement many of us don’t identify with at all.
+Which makes it a tricky time for Marvel to give this particular hero the multi-million dollar treatment.
+Patriotism may have been at lower ebbs in the past, but the fact that fringe political movements have attempted to completely co-opt it has almost made it a dirty word outside of their ideological walls.
+When we express any sort of love of America, we might feel the need to qualify it under a layer of snark and disillusionment, lest anyone mistake our patriotism for sympathy with extremist groups many of us don’t identify with at all.

 I wasn’t much like Captain America.
 But I wanted to be.
 And I may have been on to something.